Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

   })
 }
 ```
-- This allows you to use the wait function with then blocks, making it easier to write asynchronous code.
+- This allows me to use the wait function with then blocks, making it easier to write asynchronous code.
 ```js
 wait(2).then(() => {
   console.log('I waited for 2 seconds')